-My interpretation of a reportage and documentary wedding photographer - or wedding photojournalist for that matter, is that they have a finely tuned, well-practiced eye for storytelling - almost a natural ability to be in the right place at the right time.
+My interpretation of a reportage and documentary wedding photographer - or wedding photojournalist for that matter, is that they have a finely tuned, well-practiced eye for storytelling - an ability to be in the right place at the right time.
 Elements such as composition and lighting will be second nature and instinctive with practice.
 Most importantly however, they will understand their customers and their subjects.
 They will successfully create personal, enduring images and not just banal, stereotypical snapshots of the bride's shoes and isolated mugshots of the friends and family.

-Unfortunately, this interpretation is almost the very opposite of what the majority of couples researching into the style are experiencing.
+Unfortunately, this interpretation is almost the very opposite of what the majority of couples researching into reportage are experiencing.
 As far as they're concerned, and lets face it who can blame them, 'reportage wedding photography' is the black and white stuff where people aren't looking at the camera, right?
 Wrong.
-I've mentioned in previous posts how important I feel authentic wedding photography is; images accurately and sincerely reflecting the spirit and occasion of the day, a style perfectly suited to documenting more delicate and sensitive moments, funeral photography for instance.
+I've mentioned in previous posts how important I feel authentic wedding photography is; images accurately and sincerely reflecting the spirit and occasion of the day, an approach perfectly suited to documenting more delicate and sensitive moments, funeral photography for instance.

 This type of coverage is highly relevant and incredibly personal.
 Its images are full of context and emphasise the environment around a subject rather than a simple headshot, which will unquestionably take a customer back to a particular moment with total clarity.
 The end result is a timeless and highly significant body of work that has a strong emotional impact for your clients.